pkgxdev/pkgx/docs/dev.md

 {% hint style="success" %}
 Because we read the keyfiles of different project types, use of `dev` is entirely optional for your users and coworkers.
-They can either use `dev`, manually construct the environment with `tea` or source their deps themselves.
+They can either use `dev`, manually construct the environment with `pkgx` or source their deps themselves.
 {% endhint %}